10 Benefits of an Integrated Solution to Manage Your Business

 Furthermore, in a centralized solution, data is used in different places and updated in real time.
 There is no need to refresh pages, transfer information, or import files.
 All employees see their productivity increase: even the juniors who only connect to one solution to see the schedule, follow their tasks and time spent on projects, manage their expenses and vacations.

-Managers can also manage their projects and teams from within the same solution.
-Finally, administrators have access to all the data they need to automate invoicing and accounting closing.
+Managers can also manage their projects and teams in the same solution.
+Finally, administrators have all the data to automate invoicing and accounting closings.

-More than ever, as the war for talent intensifies year after year, we need to work on providing a simple and pleasant employee experience.
-In the service and consulting businesses, there is often more administrative processing than in other activities.
-Everyone is asked to keep track of time spent on projects, travel expenses are sometimes higher, schedules change regularly, and employees need to be given visibility.
+More than ever, in a war for talent that is getting stronger year after year, it is necessary to work on offering a simple and pleasant employee experience.
+In service and advisory activities, there is often more administrative processing than in other activities.
+Everyone is asked to follow the time on projects, travel expenses are sometimes more numerous, the schedule changes regularly and it is necessary to give visibility to employees.

-If employees have to connect to 4 or 5 different software applications to perform these tasks and gain visibility, they won't be satisfied.
-But if they can do it easily, from a pleasant mobile app perfectly designed for their needs, the experience will be much better!
+If employees have to connect to 4 or 5 different software programs to carry out these tasks and have visibility, satisfaction will not be there.
+Whereas if they can do it easily, from a pleasant mobile app perfectly designed for their needs, the experience will be much better!

 Stafiz is a complete tool, an ERP for service companies created specifically to manage your business.
 Its integrated solution allows you to manage your projects with better performance and visibility.